xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 7.5 Test to assure the model-element move capability is only enabled for valid model element selections and is present but disabled otherwise.

+7.6 Assure that proxy paths are written consistently.
+Include use cases in this issue's test model(s) that cause the proxy path problems described by [[2.2](#2.2)].
+Run these use cases to assure these problem are resolved.

 End
 ---